coders-school/templates/module1/01-template-functions.md

 auto resultC = add({1, 2}, {2, 3});  // error, does not compile
 ```

-`resultC` will not compile, because in this case compiler will not know what is the type of `{1, 2}` or `{2, 3}`.
-Unfortunately in this case we have to type it explicitly:
+`resultC` will not compile, because in this case compiler will not know what is the type of `{1, 2}` or `{2, 3}`. `std::initializer_list` can never be a result of parametr type deduction in templates.
+In this case we have to type it explicitly:
 <!-- .element: class="fragment fade-in" -->

 ```c++